Arksine/moonraker/docs/configuration.md

 #   Set the webcam rotation by 90 degrees.
 The default is False.
 streamUrl: /webcam/?action=stream
 #   The URL to use for streaming the webcam.
 It can be set to an absolute
 #   URL if needed.
-In order to get the Cura webcam to work, you can set
+In order to get the webcam to work in Cura through
-#   this value to http://<octoprint ip>/webcam/?action=stream.
-The default
+#   an Octoprint connection, you can set this value to
+#   http://<octoprint ip>/webcam/?action=stream.
+The default value is
-#   value is /webcam/?action=stream.
+#   /webcam/?action=stream.
 webcamEnabled: True
 #   Enables the webcam.
 The default is True.
 ```